go-task/task/docs/docs/experiments/experiments.md

 You can view a full list of active experiments in the "Experiments" section of the sidebar.

+## Enabling Experiments

-You can enable an experimental feature by:
+You can enable an experimental feature by doing one of the following:

 1. Using the relevant environment variable in front of a task command.
 For example, `TASK_X_{FEATURE}=1 task {my-task}`.
 This is intended for one-off